FWDekker/fo4vr-modlist/README.md

 Meanwhile, my list only deviates from vanilla when I think there's a very good reason, like replacing VATS with bullet time because the former just isn't nice in VR.

-**Performance**
+**Limitations**
+I did my best to make my guide universally applicable to all players.
+Still, there's a few limitations which you should keep in mind.

-I didn't really focus on performance because I have a powerful PC.
+* I didn't really focus on performance, because I have a powerful PC.
   However, I mostly avoided mods that negatively affect performance.
+* I personally run a Valve Index and use an AMD GPU.
+  This is irrelevant for the vast majority of this guide, except [when including external libraries](#external-libraries).

 **Support**
 If you don't understand something, experience in-game issues, have suggestions, or just need some help,